-2. Establishing long-run targets.
+- of the very long-run fiscal outlook and an analysis of why it changed from year to year.20 - 2.
+Establishing long-run targets.
 Another approach would be to require the administration and Congress to establish long-run targets for spending on rapidly growing programs.
 Options for buttressing those targets could be both strong and weak.
 A possible strong approach would use reconciliation, triggered percentage spending cuts to hit the target, or both.
 A possible weak approach would require the president to report on the reasons for any change in the administration's targets, and the budget committees could be required to do the same for any changes in congressional targets.
 In the best case, the administration and Congress would agree on targets, but that would not be necessary.
 Obviously, such an approach would not necessarily provoke action, but it would draw more attention to the nature of the problem.
-Australia's government is required to report the reasons for any change in the target.
+Australia's government is required to promulgate a target for the national debt.
+The government then is required to report the reasons for any change in the target.
 Apparently, those reports receive much attention from the public and act as something of a disciplining tool.